 Superficial means near the surface.
 So this type is generally seen on the skin or just below the surface of the skin.
 It can affect anywhere on the trunk or lower part of the body, the genitals (penis and vagina), and head and neck.

-The same number of men and women develop superficial angiomyxoma.
 It occurs most commonly in people who are middle aged and older adults.

 Aggressive angiomyxoma tends to grow deeper into the tissue.
 They can also grow into the tissues around them.
 But they are very unlikely to spread to other parts of the body.